impress-org/givewp-addon-boilerplate/README.md

 from another plugin as needed.

 For these reasons, each add-on has two primary directories for handling its logic:
-- src
+- src/Addon
-- src-addon
+- src/Domain

 ### src directory

-As mentioned, the src directory handles business domain logic (i.e. a specific feature).
+The src directory handles business domain logic (i.e. a specific feature).
 The src directory should have no files in the root, but be a collection of folders.
 Each folder represents a distinct domain.
 Even if there is only one domain for the add-on, it should still live inside a domain directory.

-No domain code should reference (and therefore depend on) the `src-addon` directory.
+### src/Domain directory

+It is possible for an add-on to have multiple domains, but it will always have at least one.
+Feel free to duplicate this directory and make more.
+This directory is just the starting point for the initial domain.

-### src-addon directory
+### src/Addon directory

-This directory is responsible for the fact that the add-on is a WordPress plugin.
+This unique domain directory is responsible for the fact that the add-on is a WordPress plugin.
 Plugins do things such as activate, upgrade, and uninstall — the logic of which should be handled there.
 All GiveWP add-ons also check for compatibility with GiveWP core, and this also is handled here.

-The `src-addon` directory may reference code in the `src` directory, but not the other way around.
+The `src/Addon` directory may reference code in the `src` directory, but not the other way around.
+No domain code should reference (and therefore depend on) the `src/Addon` directory.
 Doing this keeps the dependency unidirectional.

 #### Note for developers
 If running `npm run dev` throws an error then check whether the `images` folder exists in your addon directory under `src/Addon/resources`.